Abir-Tx/cvpr/README.md

 # cvpr

-A repo for my computer vision and pattern recognition course
+A repo for my computer vision and pattern recognition course for **Fall 23-24**.

+## Credits

+- Mushfiqur Rahman Abir